preranah7/Snake-Game/README.md

 Snake Game - Javascript Project

-A beginner friendly project to create a Retro Snake Game inspired by the iconic Nokia Snake game using HMTL, CSS and JavaScript!
+Project to create a Retro Snake Game inspired by the iconic Nokia Snake game using HMTL, CSS and JavaScript!

 ## Features